wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

     }
 ```

-Now in the same file add the `endCall` method:
+Now in the same class add the `endCall` method:

 ```swift
 func endCall() {